 For most cards, there are usually screws on the rear side of the card that must be undone to remove the heatsink.

 Some models make use of plastic clips that can be released using a small pair of pliers.

 If you find that the heatsink is stuck onto the GPU and you are sure that you have removed all of the retaining screws, bolts, or clips, use a plastic lever to help pry it loose.

-This is seldom the case, and is usually caused by old thermal paste of poor quality that causes it to go hard and makes removal of the heatsink problematic.
+This is seldom the case and is usually caused by an old thermal paste of poor quality that causes it to go hard and makes removal of the heatsink problematic.

 4. Clean the GPU and heatsink

 To make cleaning the easiest as possible, make sure to use a good thermal paste removal agent.
 I’ve used other things in the past like rubbing alcohol and it takes a long time in comparison with the thermal paste remover.

 ArctiClean Thermal Paste Remover and Surface Purifier Kit